 Step 2 - Dry the Ceiling Above and Below

 Before you start, protect the floor and furniture by spreading a tarp over them.
 Once the leak has been sealed or fixed, dry the ceiling with towels, a vacuum, and/or fans.
 You have to dry the area both below and above the ceiling.
 If water is still dripping down, it is an indicator that the ceiling is saturated.
 Dry it once again or cut out the still-wet portions.
 If the ceiling drywall has bulged out, place a bucket underneath the swollen section; then, take a knife or a screwdriver and stab it.
 Be careful as water may pour down.

 The danger of mold forming and spreading is always present.
 To avoid this additional, and rather costly, nuisance, make sure that the damaged area is completely dry before you start with the actual repairs.

 Step 3 - Remove the Damaged Parts of the Ceiling

 If there are any portions of the ceiling that are loose or bulging, you should scrape them away.
 Use a putty knife or paint scraper to remove any flaking or chipping surface as well.
 You won't have to scrape anything, however, if the ceiling is still flat and smooth.

 Step 4 - Prepare the Ceiling Surface

 Use sandpaper to smooth over the ridges between the affected and clean areas.
+Remember to put on safety glasses before you start working to avoid getting dust in your eyes.
 If there are big holes in the ceiling, use new sheets of drywall or plaster to repair them.
 Smaller holes need to be filled with joint compound only.
 Remove any resulting bumps with sandpaper.